RitvikKhanna/TypingSpeedGame/README.md

 * There is only 1 file - index.html
 * The JS is in index.html
 * You can also delete the script from index.html and paste into another file and add a script tag in the html header or body
+* The words are randomly generated and pulled from a word generator api with a Fetch API call